PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/registry_post.md

   'https://<CONSOLE>/api/v<VERSION>/settings/registry'
 ```

-Starting with 30.03, you no longer need to add GitLab Container Registry through Docker V2 registry which required administrative permissions to scan all images.
+Starting with 30.03, you can directly add a GitLab Container Registry.
 To add settings for a GitLab Container Registry, you must specify the following parameters:

 * **version**:  Specify the value *gitlab* for GitLab Container Registry.